Wrongful Death Attorneys in Lakeland

 Who Can Pursue a Florida Wrongful Death Claim?

-Pursuing a wrongful death claim may seem overwhelming following the sudden loss of a loved one, but doing so could actually benefit you and your family for years to come.
-The experienced wrongful death attorneys of Dennis Hernandez & Associates want to help you through the legal process with compassionate, expert guidance and support.
+Pursuing a wrongful death claim may seem overwhelming following a loved one's sudden loss.
+However, doing so could actually benefit you and your family for years to come.
+The experienced wrongful death attorneys of Dennis Hernandez Injury Attorneys want to help you.
+They aim to guide you through the legal process with compassionate, expert support.

-According to the Florida Wrongful Death Act, your loved one’s personal representative (typically the Executor of the estate) is the person who can initiate a wrongful death claim to recover damages (compensation).
-However, both the estate and survivors may be entitled to recover damages.
+According to the Florida Wrongful Death Act, your loved one’s personal representative can initiate a wrongful death claim.
+This person is typically the Executor of the estate.
+The claim aims to recover damages or compensation.
+Both the estate and survivors may be entitled to recover damages.
 A spouse has the first right to damages, followed by the children of the deceased.
 If there is no spouse or children, the parents of the deceased can collect damages.
-Other blood relatives and adoptive siblings who were dependent on the deceased for support or services may also be entitled to compensation.
+Other blood relatives and adoptive siblings who relied on the deceased for support or services may also qualify for compensation.

 What Compensation Can Be Obtained with a Florida Wrongful Death Lawsuit?